No. MNsure is Minnesota's health insurance marketplace.

 Here's how it works:

 MNsure acts as a single front door for Minnesotans to apply for health insurance, including public health programs managed by the state (DHS) and private health insurance managed by individual insurance companies.

-If you apply through MNsure for health insurance with financial assistance, the MNsure system determines whether you qualify for Medical Assistance or MinnesotaCare.
+If you apply through MNsure for health insurance with financial assistance, METS determines whether you qualify for Medical Assistance or MinnesotaCare.
 If you qualify for one of these programs, your application and enrollment is managed by the Department of Human Services, including renewal, billing and support services.

 For help with Medical Assistance or MinnesotaCare contact the Department of Human Services.
 See also frequently asked questions about Medical Assistance and MinnesotaCare and information for new members.